Nafir: Africa

-Today, the old military signal trumpet nafīr is still occasionally used in Morocco to call out prayer times in Ramadan, unless replaced by a loudspeaker on the minaret.
+Today, the old military signal trumpet, nafīr, is still occasionally used in Morocco to call out prayer times during Ramadan, unless a loudspeaker on the minaret is used instead.
 According to tradition, during the fasting month of Ramadan in the old town (Medina) of the big cities, a nafīr wind blower goes through the streets at nightfall and gives the signal to break the fast (iftār), as well as early in the morning it announces the last meal (sahūr) before sunrise.
-In the 17th century in the Maghreb there was also the nafīr called tarunbataa, a European single-wind trumpet presumably equivalent to the Clairon.
+In the 17th century in the Maghreb, there was also the nafīr called tarunbataa, a European single-wind trumpet presumably equivalent to the Clairon.

 The Moroccan nafīr, with which only one tone is produced, consists of a brass or copper tube averaging 150 centimeters in length, the outer diameter of which is reportedly 16 millimeters.
 The one-to three-part cylindrical tube widens at the bottom to form a funnel-shaped bell with a diameter of 8 centimeters or more.
 The funnel-shaped mouthpiece is soldered to the tube.

 Theodore C. Grame (1970) heard among the musicians who regularly performed on the Djemaa el Fna in Marrakesh a group from the esoteric Sufi sect Aissaoua, who practiced snake charmering with music on the square, partly as a public spectacle and partly as a religious exercise.
 They consider snakes and scorpions to be protective forces.
-On one occasion five Aissaoua musicians performed with three frame drums banādir (singular bandīr), a conical oboe ghaita and a trumpet nafīr louder than anything else.
+On one occasion, five Aissaoua musicians performed with three frame drums banādir (singular bandīr), a conical oboe ghaita, and a trumpet nafīr louder than anything else.
 Bandīr, ghaita and nafīr can also be played as processional music at weddings, circumcisions and other family celebrations.